You are here

 This carved marble dedication from around AD100/200 commemorates an athlete’s victories at four games.
 The prizes shown are: a jar of fine olive oil from the Panathenaic festival at Athens (for Athena), a shield from the Aspis festival at Argos (for Hera), a wreath of pine from the Isthmian games (for Poseidon near Corinth) and a wreath of wild celery from the Nemean games (for Zeus).
 The inscription is broken and we cannot see his name, but it tells us that he came from the town of Rhamnous in the territory of Athens.

 Continuing theme: gods and goddesses

 Several new gods and goddesses appear in this week’s stories and can be added to the class list along with initial comments on what the children learn about them from the stories.
 The list now includes all the major gods.
-They are often referred to as Olympian gods as they are regarded as living on Mt Olympos to contrast them with the lesser deities of nature such as woods, rivers, mountains, winds.
+They are often referred to as Olympian gods, as they were thought to live on Mt Olympos, in contrast with the lesser deities of nature such as woods, rivers, mountains, winds.

 By the end of this week, if you have studied all three stories, the children will have encountered the following additional gods and divine beings: